![]() |

 form a basis.
 This will be shown in two steps.

 (i) At first we show the linear independence.
+The example of two cyclic chains

 The general case is proved in an analogous way.